Skip to content

 There are significant differences between a retail and commercial lease.
 Retail landlords and tenants should understand what is permitted under the retail legislation regarding their lease terms.
 They should also understand the consequences of noncompliance with the retail legislation.
 In some instances, the tenant has a right to early termination or compensation.

-On the other hand, commercial leases are ‘free for all’ and require careful negotiations on the part of the tenant to ensure that the lease term is not onerous or heavily favouring the landlord.
+On the other hand, commercial leases operate with minimal regulatory oversight and require legal advice and careful negotiations on the part of the tenant to ensure that lease terms are balanced and not heavily favoring the landlord.
+Commercial tenants should particularly scrutinize clauses relating to rent reviews, outgoings, assignment restrictions, and termination rights.

 Frequently Asked Questions